-A6.6 Level 1 site traffic management supervisor (STMS) training
+A6.7 Level 1 site traffic management supervisor (STMS) training

-This is the highest qualification for this level of traffic management.
+A6.7.1 About the training This is the highest qualification for this level of traffic management.
 People attending this course must hold a current level 1 TC certificate of achievement for a minimum of one calendar month prior to attending the STMS course.

-This qualification enables the holder to:

-- draft TMPs - check and approve TMPs prepared by others - undertake the duties of an STMS for level LV and level 1 TTM - undertake TTM audits of TTM of worksites for level LV and level 1 TTM.
+This qualification enables the holder to: draft TMPs check and approve TMPs prepared by others undertake the duties of an STMS for level LV and level 1 TTM 3 undertake TTM audits of TTM of worksites for level LV and level 1 TTM.